 No. When your practice site changes, contact the Drug Enforcement Administration (DEA), New England Field Division online or at: 1-888-272-5174 to amend the Federal registration for changes that include name, address, Schedule, and/or drug code changes.
 If your MCSR (MA Controlled Registration) is associated with your address, you will be required to amend the MCSR through the Drug Control Program.

-As of January 1, 2011, pursuant to MGL 94C, Section 18(e), all prescribers, upon initial application for MA Controlled Substance Registration (MCSR) and subsequently during each APRN license renewal period, must complete education relative to:
+As of January 1, 2011, with subsequent amendments from chapter 52 of the Acts of 2016, pursuant to MGL 94C, Section 18(e), all prescribers, upon initial application for MA Controlled Substance Registration (MCSR) and subsequently during each APRN license renewal period, must complete education relative to:

 - effective pain management,

-- identification of patients at high risk for substance abuse, and
+- identification of patients at risk for substance use disorders;

-By signing the MCSR form and by your signature on your license renewal form, you attest under penalties of perjury that you have complied with state tax and child support laws, mandatory reporting laws, and all Board laws and regulations, including continuing education requirements.
+Through your signature on the Massachusetts Controlled Substance Registration (MCSR) form and on your nursing license renewal form, you attest under penalties of perjury compliance with state tax and child support laws, mandatory reporting laws, and regulations, including continuing education requirements.

 Prescription Monitoring Program (PMP)